Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 8

 Seeing our regiments chiefly

-[?].
-We are among the first [?]
+Scots.
+We are among the firsthand

-landing party which will be a
+landing part, which will be a

-terrible job to get a firm foothold
+terrible job to get a firm foothold.

-& finish everything is going well
+I trust everything is going well

 with the children's schooling